 While most people experience occasional acid reflux, some people may develop a more serious form of acid indigestion.
-This is known as gastroesophageal reflux disease, or GERD.
-GERD patients experience persistent reflux that occurs more often than twice a week.
+This is known as gastroesophageal reflux disease (GERD).
+People with GERD experience chronic, persistent reflux that occurs at least twice a week.

-Many people with GERD have daily symptoms that, over time, can lead to more serious health problems.
+Many people with GERD have daily symptoms that can lead to more serious health problems over time.
 The most common symptom of acid reflux is heartburn, a burning sensation in the lower chest and middle abdomen.
-Some adults may experience GERD without heartburn and may experience additional symptoms such as asthma, difficulty swallowing, or a chronic cough.
+Some adults may experience GERD without heartburn as well as additional symptoms.
+These can include belching, wheezing, difficulty swallowing, or a chronic cough.

 GERD is one of the most common causes of a persistent cough.
-In fact, it’s estimated that GERD is solely responsible for between 20 and 40 percent of all cases of chronic cough.
-The majority of patients with a GERD-induced cough don’t exhibit classic symptoms of the disease like heartburn.
+In fact, researchers at the University of North Carolina School of Medicine estimate that GERD is solely responsible for over 25 percent of all cases of chronic cough.
+The majority of people with a GERD-induced cough don’t have classic symptoms of the disease like heartburn.
 Chronic cough can be caused either by acid reflux or sometimes by the reflux of non-acidic stomach contents.